 - Visit competitors’ web sites, and other sites, and try to analyze and understand their business model and how it differs from yours

-Effective communications means being able to hold meaningful conversations with the people that you interact with, whether vendors, clients, potential clients, employees, any many others.
+Effective communications mean being able to hold meaningful conversations with the people that you interact with, whether vendors, clients, potential clients, employees, any many others.
 There are many mediums that you can use to interact with others, including conversations by email, by phone, by mail, within forums and social networks, through blog posts and comments, and others.

 - Learn about etiquette for online communications